fxjung/obsidian_tools/README.md

 ```

 ## Usage
-- Watch a file containing YouTube URLs and replace with proper links on change and logging detailed info to the console:
+- Watch a file containing YouTube URLs and replace with proper links on change, logging detailed info to the console:
   ```bash
   obsidian-tools --debug watch ~/obsidian/vault/YouTube.md
   ```